 Each group is usually run once per semester, with the start date arranged once enough spots are filled.

 For those who are experiencing stress or are interested in increasing their wellbeing, we run six- or eight-week mindfulness education programs.
-These are groups where you will learn and experiment with a variety of mindfulness techniques.
+You will learn and experiment with a variety of mindfulness techniques.

-The Clinic provides services to people of all ages from any location.
+The Clinic provides services to people from school aged children to older adults from any location.
 Referrals can be made by local agencies, doctors, health professionals or teachers.
 Alternatively, you may ring the Clinic directly and refer yourself or a family member.
+For referrals for minors aged between 14-18 years, a clinic worker will need to speak with them directly.
 Treatment is only provided by appointment.

 Once a referral is accepted, a clinic worker will contact you to arrange a first appointment at the most convenient location.
 Appointments can be scheduled after normal business hours if required.